 What is the difference between Microblading & Natural Hairstroke Brows?

-The simple answer is how the tools used to implant pigment.
+The simple answer is the difference in tools used to implant the pigment.

 Microblades are made up of 18 tiny pins in a U formation, these pins are dragged through the skin, depositing a channel of pigment which resembles a strand of hair.